African elephant: Taxonomy and evolution

 The first scientific description of the African elephant was written in 1797 by Johann Friedrich Blumenbach, who proposed the scientific name Elephas africanus.

 Loxodonte was proposed as a generic name for the African elephant by Frédéric Cuvier in 1825.

 An anonymous author used the Latinized spelling Loxodonta in 1827.
 This author was recognized as authority by the International Code of Zoological Nomenclature in 1999.

 Elephas (Loxodonta) cyclotis was proposed by Paul Matschie in 1900, who described three African elephant zoological specimens from Cameroon whose skulls differed in shape from those of elephant skulls collected elsewhere in Africa.
 In 1936, Glover Morrill Allen considered this elephant to be a distinct species and called it the 'forest elephant'; later authors considered it to be a subspecies.
 Morphological and genetic analyses have since provided evidence for species-level differences between the African bush elephant and the African forest elephant.

 In 1907, Richard Lydekker proposed six African elephant subspecies based on the different sizes and shapes of their ears.
 They are all considered synonymous with the African bush elephant.

 A third species, the West African elephant, has also been proposed but needs confirmation.
 It is thought that this lineage has been isolated from the others for 2.4 million years.

-Extinct African elephants
+Extinct species and subspecies

 Between the late 18th and 21st centuries, the following extinct African elephants were described on the basis of fossil remains: